mynew4/cmangos-docs-wiki/Playerbot/Bot-Interaction.md

   The new 'stats' command provides useful information to help in the repair decision.

-  First: Money available to bot(s)
+  First: Money available to bot(s)<br>
-  Second: Free inventory slots for bot(s)
+  Second: Free inventory slots for bot(s)<br>
   Third: Estimated (excludes NPC reputation discount) item damage cost for bot(s).

 Trading with bots:
 ==================

 To trade items/money with your bot simply initiate a trade and the bot will tell you how much money and items are available.
 To request an item simple whisper the bot and shift click the link of the item you would like.
 You can link multiple items on the same line.
-You can also request money in the following manner when the trade window is open:
+You can also request money in the following manner when the trade window is open:<br>
-/w BOTNAME 10g <-- request that the bot give you 10 gold /w BOTNAME 6g500s25c <-- request 6 gold, 500 silver, and 25 copper
+/w BOTNAME 10g <-- request that the bot give you 10 gold<br>
+/w BOTNAME 6g500s25c <-- request 6 gold, 500 silver, and 25 copper

 A bot is also able to show an item in its 'Will not be traded' slot.
 The item can be either in its bags or be equipped and even be soulbound.
-Using this you can cast spells/enchantments on soulbound items ('nt' stands for 'not trading').
+Using this you can cast spells/enchantments on soulbound items ('nt' stands for 'not trading').<br>
 /w BOTNAME nt [Enchantable Soulbound Item]